WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

 - Objects that can be used as projectiles

 - Purses larger than a clutch

 WHAT IS THE HEALTH & SAFETY PROTOCOL?

 DO YOU HAVE A MAP OF THE PARK?

 ARE PETS ALLOWED WITHIN THE PARK?

-Animals are not permitted within Frontier Park with the exception of certified service dogs for the disabled.
+Pets will not be permitted onto Frontier Park with the exception of service dogs for the disabled.